 All disbursements between $500 and $999 must be authorized by at least two members of the Executive Committee.

 All disbursements of $1,000 or more will require two (2) authorized signatures from the Executive Committee on the check.

+Section 5 Parliamentarian Meetings are governed by the Chairperson consistent with the parliamentary procedure in the latest edition of Robert's Rules of Order, and not inconsistent with these Bylaws.
+The Parliamentarian, who shall be a

+member in good standing elected by the membership to serve in that capacity, shall be responsible for adherence to these rules.

 ARTICLE VI - MEETINGS